This healthy whole wheat sourdough sandwich bread is long fermented and risen with wild yeast and NO commercial yeast!

 -

-About 30 minutes before the bread is done baking, preheat your oven to 400° F (204° C).
+About 30 minutes before the bread is done rising, preheat your oven to 400° F (204° C).
 Bake the risen loaf for 10 minutes.
 Without opening the oven, turn the heat down to 350° F (177° C).
 Bake the loaf for an additional 30-40 minutes, or until the loaf is deep golden brown, sounds hollow when tapped on the bottom, and registers 200° F (93° C) in the center on an instant read thermometer.

 -